 Lyndon B. Johnson State Park & Historic Site

-The Lyndon B. Johnson State Park & Historic Site is one of the best places to see in Fredericksburg for visiting history buffs.
+The Lyndon B. Johnson State Park & Historic Site is one of the most interesting places to see in Fredericksburg for visiting history buffs.
 Located west of Johnson City, this historic site surrounds former President Lyndon B. Johnson’s home in the countryside.
 Here, you can wander the visitor center, explore historic cabins and take a picture with vintage horse-drawn carts.

 RELATED: What to Do in Austin